Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 This should not be surprising as UK energy pricing policy dictates that there is a direct relationship between the two.
 We will cover this policy in the next section.

-What is surprising is that the year was the best predictor of average unit cost of energy with a p-value of 0.9.
+What is surprising is that 'Year' was the best predictor of average unit cost of energy with a p-value of 0.9.
 This is not caused by the effects of inflation as the data has been deflated (see the cover sheet of data source \[6\]) (Francis-Devine, 2022).
 This very strong positive correlation suggests that the price of energy inevitably increases with time irrespective of external factors.
 Although this cannot be stated with confidence as the p-vales of 0.88 and 0.9 are so similar.

 In reality, this is a complicated and multifactor issue, the scope of which is not fully explored in this project.
 The effects of energy company operating costs; the lack of energy storage; the Ofgen price cap; the energy price guarantee; the availability and demand of freight and energy industry workers have not been considered.
 A large and thorough investigation would be needed to determine the true causes of the 2022 energy crisis.

 #### Hypothesis Conclusion

 The trend indicated in the line chart and the strength of the correlation between the import price of gas and the unit cost of energy, both support the hypothesis.
-From this analysis we can conclude that the rise in the price of importing gas due to the Russian Ukrainian conflict has contributed to the increase of energy prices in the UK in 2022.
+From this analysis we can conclude that the rise in the price of importing gas, due to the Russian Ukrainian conflict (Fulwood, Sharpels, and Henderson, 2022), has contributed to the increase of energy prices in the UK in 2022.

 ### Future Energy Policy

+The shock to the gas market caused by the Russian Ukrainian conflict, and the resulting energy crisis, has exposed the fragile nature of England's dependancy on gas.
+In light of this, policy makers have started to mobilise, looking for policy decisions which could help to alleviate the burden felt by the british public.

 In the following section UK energy policy will be covered.
 Data science methods will be employed to explore regional trends in energy consumption and energy affordability as well as the potential affects which changes in energy policy may have.